 There are a lot of types of bamboo out there, and watering needs will vary.
 But generally speaking, your bamboo will be pretty happy if it gets watered once or twice a week.
 In the heat of summer, you may have to water it three times a week.
 Ideally, bamboo likes somewhat moist but never soggy soil.

 To help the roots of a bamboo plant retain moisture, it’s a good idea to spread some mulch around the base.
 Bamboo does a fairly good job of producing its own mulch, regularly dropping leaves.
-(This mostly happens in the spring and often confuses novice bamboo growers to think their plant is in need of water.)
+(This mostly happens in the spring and often confuses novice bamboo growers to think their plant needs water.)
 It helps to add more mulch, in the form of leaves or wood chips.
-Not only will this layer help keep the soil moist, but it also provides great insulation during cold winters.
+Not only will this layer help the soil hold moisture, but it also provides great insulation during cold winters.

 Watering potted bamboo